Broadening Target Distributions for Accelerated Diffusion Models via a Novel Analysis Approach: Example 's Targets : Accelerated Convergence Rate with Explicit Parameter Dependency

-where $Q_1$ is such that $\rmW_2(Q_0,Q_1)^2 \lesssim \delta d$. \end{theorem} In other words, when $Q_0$ has bounded support, it takes the accelerated algorithm $\calO\brc{\frac{d^{1.5}}{\delta^{1.5} \eps}}$ steps to approximate a perturbed data distribution $Q_1$ within $\eps^2$ error in KL divergence.
-Compared to \cite{li2023faster}, our number of convergence steps to achieve $\eps^2$-KL divergence has an improved dimensional dependence by a factor of $\mathcal O(d^{1.5})$.
-Our analysis includes both score and Hessian estimation errors, whereas \cite{li2023faster} does not handle these errors.
+where $Q_1$ is such that $\rmW_2(Q_0,Q_1)^2 \lesssim \delta d$. \end{theorem} \Cref{cor:accl_bdd_supp} indicates that for any $Q_0$ having \textit{finite variance}, it takes the accelerated algorithm $\calO\brc{d^{1.5} \log^{1.5}(1/\delta) / \eps}$ steps to approximate an early-stopped data distribution $Q_1$ within $\calO(\eps^2)$ error in KL divergence (or $\calO(\eps)$ in TV distance).
+For early-stopped procedures, this theorem significantly relaxes the previous assumption on the target distribution that requires $Q_0$ to have bounded support \citep{li2024accl-prov,li2023faster,huang2024pfode,li2024sharpode}.
+Compared to previous accelerated diffusion samplers for bounded-support targets \citep{li2024accl-prov,li2023faster}, our number of convergence steps to achieve $\eps$-TV distance has improved by a factor of $\mathcal O(d^{1.5})$.

+The proof of \cref{cor:accl_bdd_supp} involves the following novel elements. (i) Verifying \cref{ass:regular-drv} requires evaluating and providing an upper bound for {\em all orders} of partial derivatives of the logarithm of a \textit{continuous} mixture density.
+Differently from the case of Gaussian (discrete) mixture, here we can only have an upper bound in expectation (i.e., in $\calL^p(Q_t)$) (\cref{lem:mat-exp-partial-non-smooth}). (ii) The second half of \cref{ass:regular-drv} requires an upper bound for the one-step perturbed score, which can be shown using the change-of-variable formula and the data processing inequality for large $T$ (\cref{lem:ptb-mm-non-smooth,lem:all-deriv-bounded-exp-non-smooth}).